ToClickx/ToClickx/README.md

-Really just a small notepad project.
+Hello, I am a python 3.11 coder and I make small projects.
-If you would like to get in contact with me you can message/add me on discord.
-My name is toclick
+If you would like to reach me you can message or add me on discord.
+My name on discord is toclick